The most honorable attribute about a person is if they say what they mean and mean what they say. When you reallyy think about it:

 Let’s take the phrase again.
-Say what you man and mean what you say.
+Your word is your bond.
 It is self-explanatory, and is something that sounds so easy, but often times as women, men, or people, we lie.
 We have grown accustomed to lying because everybody lies.
 I want you to examine the people in your lives.
 We all know that unreliable person that always tells us they are going to be somewhere at a certain time, but never shows up.
 They have trouble keeping their promises, trouble telling the truth, and as a result they are someone we cannot trust.
 We all know that person that makes plans with us, but never follows through.
-We all know that person that we will never trust with important stuff because although they say that they are going do it, they always manage to forget.
+We all know that person that we will never trust with important stuff because although they say that they are going to do something, they always manage to forget.
 Do we think that person is a bad person, not necessarily; we just think that person is unreliable.

 A common term that people say is that actions speak louder than words.
 But I would beg a differ; I would like to think that they go hand and hand.
 Because if your words were followed by actions, that is a way that we become a more trustworthy person.

 If you meet a man and he says that he will call you the following day, and does, then that begins to build trust.
 On the flip side, if it doesn’t then that begins to build distrust.
 If while in a relationship a man says that he loves you and goes out and cheats on you, then that builds distrust.
 Although he did not directly say that he would not cheat on you, it is implied that if someone loves you, then they would not want to hurt you, and since cheated, you feel like he doesn’t love you.
-In essence although it may not seem like it, a broken word always seems like a lie to us.
+In essence a broken word is always seems like a lie.

 The same can be said in a professional relationship.
 It determines if you can be a trustworthy employee versus and untrustworthy employee.
 If your boss is going to give you a second chance when you mess up versus no second chance.
 Weather a boss if going to consider you for a promotion versus no promotion.
 If a boss gives you a deadline and you commit to doing it, that is the same as your word.
 If you miss deadline after deadline, then you are making yourself as an untrustworthy person.
 If you have a job, then call in sick a lot of time, then that goes back to your word.
 When you take a job, you made a commitment to do the job to the fullest of your ability, therefore not following through on your commitment is like breaking your word.